-Valparaiso University is honored to work with Veterans as they pursue an education whether in our Undergraduate Programs or through our Graduate/Law School.
+Valparaiso University is honored to work with Veterans as they pursue an education whether in our Undergraduate Programs or through our Graduate Programs.
 In order to better serve this population the following information is provided as a guide to how the University processes VA funds.

 The Office of Financial Aid needs a copy of the Certificate of Eligibility from each individual who receives Veterans benefits.
 This certificate provides us with necessary information about which program a student is eligible for and how long the benefits will continue.
 A copy of the DD214 is also required.